 Celebrate World FSHD Day on June 20th

 Every June 20th, people around the world join in activities to raise awareness for Facioscapulohumeral muscular dystrophy (FSHD) through World FSHD Day.
-There are many ways to help spread the word about FSHD on June 20th!
+Why June 20th?
+Read our blog post about the fascinating history of the day that started with brothers Marco and Sandro Biviano, from a small island off the coast of Sicily.
+There are many ways to help spread the word about FSHD on this special day!

 How to get involved